Africare

-Africare is a non-profit organization based in Washington, D.C. which provides development aid for Africa.
+Africare is a non-profit organization based in Washington, D.C., which provides development aid for Africa.
 It was founded by Dr. Joseph Kennedy and C. Payne Lucas in 1970, former Peace Corps members who worked in eastern Niger.

 Africare is the largest and oldest African-American founded international NGO focused exclusively on the continent of Africa.
-Since 1970, Africare has been improving lives and building a better future by partnering with local communities, focusing on agriculture and food security, healthcare, maternal and child health, HIV/AIDS, access to potable water, and women's empowerment.
+Since 1970, Africare has been partnering with local communities, focusing on agriculture and food security, healthcare, maternal and child health, HIV/AIDS, access to potable water, and women's empowerment.
 In more than 40 years of building partnerships with local communities, NGOs, governments and the private sector, Africare has invested over $1 billion in more than 35 countries in Sub-Saharan Africa.

 Organization

 The organization employs men and women who are largely indigenous to the countries or to the areas where it works.
 More than 98% of the staff is of African descent and about 30 staff and volunteers work at the organization's headquarters in the Washington, D.C.

 Africare's programs address needs mostly in the areas of food security and agriculture, health and HIV/AIDS, water and sanitation, and emergency and humanitarian aid.
 Africare also supports water resource development, environmental resource management, basic education, microenterprise development, governance initiatives, and women's empowerment.